-- Ultimately, it’s important that parents provide their children with a secure and stable environment, and do what they can to make the move easier on them.
+- Ultimately, when moving with kids, parents need to provide their children with a secure and stable environment and do what they can to make the move easier.

-- The first step in making this move easier on your kids is keeping them informed: don’t leave them in the dark, but be honest about what is changing and when.
+- The first step when moving with kids is to keep them informed: Be honest about what is changing—and when.